teuben/teunix/docs/astronomy-on-ubuntu.md

       sudo apt install  git emacs tcsh wget curl unzip openssh-server -y

-you can get away without emacs if that's not your editor of choice.
+you can get away without emacs if that's not your editor of choice, as **vim** always comes installed with any Linux distro.
 The others are often needed when you work with astronomical software.

-The new release does not add a lot for system development (compilers etc.), so do this
+A new release does not add a lot for system development (compilers etc.), so do this

       sudo apt install build-essential gfortran cmake -y